RapTho/elasticsearch-tutorials/exercises.md

 #### Tasks:

-1. Create a new index with an explicit mapping that satisfies the following field / type criteria:
+1. Create a new index called `bicycle_products` with an explicit mapping that satisfies the following field / type criteria:

 - Name = text
 - Price = float